-The Treasure of Montsegur: A Novel of the CatharsHarperOne #ad - The Treasure of Montsegur: A Novel of the Cathars #ad - One woman's unforgettable quest for freedom, love, and god.
+The Treasure of Montsegur: A Novel of the CatharsHarperOne #ad - One woman's unforgettable quest for freedom, love, and god.

 The City of Tears: A Novel Burning Chambers Book 2Minotaur Books #ad - Following #1 sunday times bestseller the burning Chambers, New York Times bestseller Kate Mosse returns with The City of Tears, a sweeping historical epic about love in a time of war.
 Alliances and romanceaugust 1572: minou joubert and her husband Piet travel to Paris to attend a royal wedding which, after a decade of religious wars, is intended to finally bring peace between the Catholics and the Huguenots.

 .
 Loyalty and deceptionalso in Paris is their oldest enemy, Vidal, in pursuit of an ancient relic that will change the course of history.
 Revenge and persecutionwithin days of the marriage, thousands will lie dead in the street, and Minou’s family will be scattered to the four winds.